 Key Features 💪

-1. Message Templates - This is a really smart system which allows you to link regularly used subject lines, email copy, landing pages, and calls-to-actions to save time recording and sending your videos, and A/B test which approaches work best.
+3. Message Templates - This is a really smart system which allows you to link regularly used subject lines, email copy, landing pages, and calls-to-actions to save time recording and sending your videos, and A/B test which approaches work best.
+You can even embed other apps like your calendar below your personalized video to book more calls from leads.

-2. Roll-ups - Bonjoro's newest feature and a true world first.
-Roll-ups is a simple, time-saving way to send Bonjoro videos to multiple contacts.
+4. Roll-ups - A true world first.
+Roll-ups is a simple, time-saving way to send personalized, custom branded, video-emails to larger groups.
 Just select which contacts you want to roll-up, and send one video to all of those contacts.

-3. Recipient Context - Pull custom data into Bonjoro directly from your CRM, so you have context on who you're speaking to, and what actions they have taken on your site, right at the time of recording your video.
-You can also quickly check their website just before you record your video, to prep up on their company - just one of the many ways Bonjoro makes personal video super usable.
+5. Customer Context - Pull custom data into Bonjoro directly from your CRM, so you have context on who you're speaking to, and what actions they have taken on your site, right at the time of recording your video.
+You can also quickly check their website just before you record your video, to prep up on their company - just one of the many ways Bonjoro makes sending quick personalized videos super easy.

 Biggest Negative 😞